In the years to come, we will witness launch of some more brands in India.

 With new companies venturing into the Indian market year by year, India is counted among the fastest growing automotive markets globally.
 In the years to come, we will witness launch of some more brands in India and here is a compilation of upcoming new car brands in India you should be watching for.

 SAIC (Shanghai Automotive Industry Corporation) will mark its entry in the Indian market with its British Racing Sports subsidiary – MG Motors.
-The company has confirmed that it will commence its Indian operations in 2019.
+The company has confirmed that the first MG SUV – Hector will be launched in India in June 2019.
 Designed and developed at the company’s European & Global design centers, the MG products are currently manufactured in multiple markets including Thailand, Indonesia, UK, USA, etc. Once the Chinese carmaker will start its operations here, India will become the production hub for the MG vehicles.

 Electric vehicle giant, Tesla will make its India debut with the Model 3 sedan sometime next year.
 The Tesal Model 3 had already had its world debut on March 31, 2016 in Los Angeles.
-A production version was spotted testing a few days after the unveiling in Palo Alto, California.
 Having amassed a large number of bookings till date, Model 3 is a highly anticipated electric vehicle globally.
 Just so you know, it is claimed to be the most affordable vehicle from the electric carmaker.

 The production of the new Tesla electric sedan is underway at the company’s gigafactory in Nevada.
-The car will see a global release in 2018 followed by the India launch shortly after that.
-Tesla will initially bring Model 3 through CBU route and hence will attract higher cess, therefore expect it to be priced higher than USD 35,000 (expected price in US market).
+Tesla will initially bring Model 3 through CBU route and hence will attract higher cess, therefore expect it to be priced higher than 40-50 lakh.